In Class Education

 Historic Huble Homestead (K-Grade 3)

 This presentation is designed educate children about the local history of Huble Homestead by using games and stories that to engage younger students.
 Students are introduced to the Huble family and the animals that work and live on and around the homestead through the use of pictures and costumes.
-Students also compare the lives of children from the 1900s to their own by discussing the daily activities of a pioneer child.
+Students also compare the lives of children from the 1900s to their own by discussing the daily activities of a settler child.
 The presentation concludes with a hands-on activity in which the children play with old-fashioned wooden toys.

 Curriculum Content addressed: personal and family history and traditions; needs and wants of individuals and families; people, places, and events in the local community, relationships between humans and their environment; aspects of life shared by and common to peoples and cultures.